WHAT WE'RE UP TO

-Through our Decelerator program, we enable creative practitioners working on ambitious, experimental, technically imaginative and possibly speculative projects to meditate on their work and make breakthroughs by way of researching, planning, and generally slowing down.
-The Strange also offers affordable, self-directed retreats for creative practitioners who would like to come spend some quiet time laptopping in the woods.
-Self-directed retreats can be arranged for solo practitioners, for collaborators, and for groups of up to 12 people—email us at [email protected] for rates and availability.
+Through our Decelerator residency program, we enable creative practitioners working on ambitious, experimental, technically imaginative and possibly speculative projects to meditate on their work and make breakthroughs by way of researching, planning, and generally slowing down.
+The Strange also offers retreats for creative practitioners who would like to come spend some quiet time laptopping in the woods.
+Self-directed retreats can be arranged for solo practitioners, for collaborators, and for groups of up to 12 people—email us at [email protected] for availability.

 WHO WE ARE

 Willa is a writer, editor, strategist, and mentor putting the internet to work for creative culture.
 She currently works for The Creative Independent, a growing resource of emotional and practical guidance for practicing artists, and is a NEW INC mentor.
 In the past she directed editorial initiatives at Kickstarter, worked on digital content strategy for the San Francisco Museum of Modern Art, was a founding member of Gray Area Art & Technology's Cultural Incubator, and freelanced for a wide range of cultural organizations and publications.

 Daniel works to develop and sustain thoughtful web-adjacent technologies, writes about blockchain, and volunteers for various non-profits—including the leadership program Global Glimpse.
 He is currently the Education Lead for Tumult Inc, a small company that makes the interactive HTML5 animation app Hype.